-- Why A 20 Year Term May Or May Not Be Right For You
+- Why A 20 Year Term May Not Be Right

 - Top 7 Reasons People Buy Term Insurance

-Insurance can’t replace you, but it certainly can replace the economic stability that you provide your family and give your family a much better lease on life.
+While life insurance can’t replace you, it can replace the economic stability you provide your kids and give your family a much better lease on life.

 Married with or without children

 Marriage is an outward sign that you are committed to loving somebody till death do you part, and beyond!